bodymindarts/delmo/README.md

 # delmo
-Delmo is a framework to test node failure in distributed systems
+DelMo is a framework to test node failure in distributed systems.